miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added seven missing infobar sounds and created seven infobar icons.
 +Mentioned Clan Lasombra and the Nagaraja in the world loading tips.
 +Improved title menu and character sheet clan symbols and fixed lag.
-+Added console key and all hotkeys to the controls options submenu.
++Added console key and hotkeys to options, and item gained message.
 Adjusted fonts issues regarding Dementation and Tremere Domination.
 Added missing newspaper icons and increased the Obfuscate frame rate.
 Corrected the corrupted Intimidation font "W" at higher resolutions.